If you have any query feel free to chat us!

 }

-keyword helps in informing the caller about the potential exceptions that may be thrown from a particular method, allowing for proper handling of these exceptions at the appropriate level in the call stack.
+Using throw and throws together in a method, you can create custom exceptions and propagate them to the calling code when certain exceptional conditions occur.
+The throws keyword helps in informing the caller about the potential exceptions that may be thrown from a particular method, allowing for proper handling of these exceptions at the appropriate level in the call stack.

-keyword without the need for explicit declaration.
-However, checked exceptions must be either caught using try-catch blocks or declared in the method signature using the throws
+Remember that unchecked exceptions (runtime exceptions) do not need to be declared using the throws keyword, and they can be thrown using the throw keyword without the need for explicit declaration.
+However, checked exceptions must be either caught using try-catch blocks or declared in the method signature using the throws keyword.